 What is the post-workout?

-Why take post-training recovery products?
+Why use Post-workout recovery products?

-We also sometimes hear the argument regarding the quality of nutrients that post-workout supplements are designed to provide those nutrients of greatest benefit for the intended goal, without any other additive.
+Sometimes, the argument revolves around the quality of the nutrients: post-workout supplements are designed to provide those nutrients that will helps us to achieve our goals, without any other additive.

-Benefits of taking a post-workout supplement
+Benefits of using a Post-Workout supplement

-- Performance and muscle recovery
+- Performance and Muscle Recovery

 - Reduce DOMS

-Objectives of post-workout nutrition
+Objectives of Post-Workout Nutrition

 - Recharging Glycogen